therepos/rpa/README.md

 ## Usage

-1. Download to run the experimental scripts.
+Download and run the selected script.

 ## Structure